How to Hang Vintage Wallpaper

 || 2 ft. ruler

 || buckets for water, size, and paste; drop clothes; soft rags and sponges for cleaning

 (Make sure walls are clean and properly prepped before proceeding.)

 1.)
 Size your Walls

+"wheat paste/wall size."
+The difference between the "paste" you apply to the paper and the "size" you apply to the wall is the consistency.
+The size is a much thinner, more watery variation of the paste you will make for hanging the paper.

 Follow the instructions for making wall size on the back your wheat paste container.
-Wall size is a much thinner, more watery variation of the paste you will make for hanging the paper.

-Prepare the size ahead of time using hot water, and give it enough time to cool.
-Apply a thin coat all over your walls with a brush or a roller.
+You'll want to prepare the size ahead of time using hot water and giving it enough time to cool.
+Unlike wallpaper paste, wall size should be a very thin mixture and much runnier.
+Once you've created the size, apply a thin coat all over your walls with a brush or a roller.

 2.)
 Prepare the Paste